jdegand/todo-challenge/README.md

 - useId cannot be used inside a callback.
 - debatable if switch statement used here needs a default case
 - using innerText to get the value of the filter is not preferable to using a name property on each button
-- [Css reset](https://piccalil.li/blog/a-modern-css-reset/) making images have 'display:block' seems antiquated and causes more issues now since flex and grid are so prevalent.
 - Checkbox functionality & filtering causes many headaches.
 Simple solution is to limit checking only when on 'all' filter.
 - Don't want to remove checkboxes or disable them.
 - working around blocked local storage is not easy